Itomigna2/Muesli-lunarlander/README.md

 ### See experiment’s progress on MS nni
   * You can see experiments on ‘Trials detail’ tab, and see hyperparameters by using Add/Remove columns button.
+  * (log_dir of nni is changed for fixing issue about launching the TensorBoard)

+### TensorBoard
+  * Launch TensorBoard through MS nni.
+Click the checkbox to the left of the trial number and click TensorBoard button.
+  * About TensorBoard image slide precision
+    * TensorBoard use the [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling), so some images in the episode can be skipped.
+If you want slide rendered images more precisely, launch TensorBoard manually by this command ``tensorboard --logdir . --samples_per_plugin images=100 --bind_all`` (directory: nni-experiments/_latest/trials/your_trial_ID/output/tensorboard) (it can be checked on terminal output)

+### Debug with pdb
+  * ``python -m pdb Muesli_code.py --debug``

+### Current progress & Near-term plan
+  * This version uses CNN based representation network + LSTM based dynamics network architecture for RGB input environment (LunarLander-v2, using rgb states wrapped by PixelObservationWrapper(self.env))
+  * It works for randomly initialized env(random terrain and acceleration), but still not perfectly converge to more than 200 score.
+It needs to be improved further.
+  * (Near-term plan) Test stronger encoder architecture
+  * (Near-term plan) Efficiency optimization about code and nni experiment setting
+  * (Near-term plan) Try to use off-policy correction method like V-trace, Retrace.

 <details><summary>Previous README.md</summary>